 Initial calculations show how the electron density changes over a graphene oxide nanoparticle in solution.
 The electron density is below average in the areas shown in red, while it is above average in the blue areas.
 The graphene particle is made of carbon atoms (black) that bind in some places to the oxygen (red) , or in some to the hydrogen (white). © Fabian Weber

 Two Freigeist Fellows are conducting research at the HZB Institute for Methods of Material Development through support received from the Volkswagen Foundation.
 Theoretical chemist Dr. Annika Bande is modelling fast electron processes, while Dr. Tristan Petit is investigating carbon nanoparticles.
 Annika Bande has now been awarded an ancillary grant of an additional 150,000 Euros from the Volkswagen Foundation to fund another doctoral student position for three years.
 The doctoral research will connect the two Freigeist research projects with one another.

-Doctoral student Fabian Weber is working in the theory group of Annika Bande and will be carrying out electron transfer calculations in a material system being investigated by Petit and his team.
-“We are concentrating on a special class of what are known as quantum dots, made of graphene oxide nanoparticles”, Weber explains.
+Doctoral student Fabian Weber is working in Bande’s theory group and will be carrying out electron transfer calculations in a material system being investigated by Petit and his team.
+“We are concentrating on a special class of what are known as quantum dots, made of graphene oxide nanoparticles”, explains Weber.
 The group headed by Petit will be analysing nano-graphene oxide using various spectroscopic methods.

 Catalyst for solar hydrogen